migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 ---

+2024-06-20 Thu: [Marketing thread for TGI Infinity](https://x.com/harmonyprotocol/status/1803848673337749781), sync with Harmony One Indonesia on plans to co-market.
+Completion of Lend submission to Magic Square.

 2024-06-19 Wed: Juneteenth Holiday.
 Promotion of [ONE Show Episode 6](https://x.com/harmonyprotocol/status/1803519774313554050) and [TGI Infinity](https://x.com/harmonyprotocol/status/1803520897837572129) on Twitter

 2024-06-18 Tue: Syncing with Li to revise and draft my Q2 report.
 Design of [4 banners](https://www.canva.com/design/DAGIhMJ-v90/K7umSg7P9Q8rnwgFDRStiw/edit?utm_content=DAGIhMJ-v90&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) for /blog in promotion of Galaxii, Coherence, Joskins, and Knights/Peasants.
 Submission of Swap and Lend on Magic Square.
 Wrote a [thread on X about the upcoming hard fork](https://x.com/harmonyprotocol/status/1803163573990072456).